In Tablelands, 17.1% of workers were Managers, compared to 19.9% in Queensland.

 |Local workers occupations|

-An analysis of the jobs held by the in Tablelands in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in Tablelands in 2016 shows the three most popular occupations were:

 - Managers (1,463 local workers or 17.1%)